Interested in working with us? Call us on 1-888-NYLAW12 or fill out this quick form and we will contact you within 24 hours!

 Myth 3: If You're Going to Crash, Lay It Down

-Bike breaks work, and they're a lot more efficient than slamming into the ground and sliding out-of-control down the road on your butt.
-Plus, if you slide into a car while you're on the ground, you'll either smash into it or end up wedged under it, whereas if you are still on the bike, you might get thrown over the car you collide with, avoiding any impact with your body.
+Bike brakes work, and they’re a lot more efficient than slamming into the ground and sliding out-of-control down the road on your butt.
+Plus, if you slide into a car while you’re on the ground, you’ll either smash into it or end up wedged under it, whereas if you are still on the bike, you might get thrown over the car you collide with, avoiding any impact with your body.

-Myth 5: It's Safer on the Street than on an Interstate
+Myth 4: It’s Safer on the Street than on an Interstate

 The thinking here is that slower must be safer, but that's only really true after the accident begins.
 Large roadways may have speeding cars, but what they don't have are side streets, pedestrians, traffic moving in multiple directions, roadside distractions and obstacles to hit if you leave the road.
 Running down the road at 70 mph side-by-sidewall with the whirling wheels of a semi may feel hairy, but you are actually safer than at half that speed on a city street or even a country road.

-Myth 6: A Skilled Rider Can Stop Better with Conventional Brakes than with Anti-Lock Brakes
+Myth 5: A Skilled Rider Can Stop Better with Conventional Brakes than with Anti-Lock Brakes

 Extensive testing disproves this popular notion.
 Outstanding motorcyclists rode on pavements that were flat, dry, and clean and even on these surfaces they stopped in less distance with anti-lock brakes (ABS) than with conventional or linked braking systems.
 Though the tests didn't include samples on surfaces with slick, dirty or wet spots, ABS certainly would have performed even better under those conditions while eliminating much of the risk of crashing.

-Myth 7: A Skilled Rider Should Be Able to Handle Almost Any Situation
+Myth 6: A Skilled Rider Should Be Able to Handle Almost Any Situation

 Not even the best motorcyclist can control the driving of those around him.
 A rider can only drive at a safe speed, scan the roads, take precautions, and wear protective gear.
 But even doing everything right, it might be impossible to avoid a car that suddenly pulls out in front of him or changes lanes without looking.